 It is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 There are rules about taking food and drink into the EU.
 See Taking food and drink into the EU for further information.

-Around 400,000 British nationals visit Hungary each year.
+Some 700,000 British nationals visit Hungary each year (pre-COVID-19 data).

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.